Adam Weissbarth - Founder and President

-Tanner learned how to play chess from his dad as an eight years old, and was captivated.
+Tanner learned how to play chess from his dad as an eight year old and was captivated.
 Two years later his elementary school started a chess club and he joined.
-Thursdays immediately the highlight of his week.
-He loved playing with my friends and traveling to tournaments with them on the weekends.
+Thursdays immediately became the highlight of his week.
+He loved playing with friends and traveling to tournaments with them on the weekends.
 In June 2011, the same month he graduated from high school, Tanner started at Silver Knights.
-Tanner feel super lucky to get to give thousands of kids the same great experiences he had in elementary school, whether it be in the classroom or online!
+Tanner feels super lucky to get to give thousands of kids the same great experience he had in elementary school, whether it be in the classroom or online!

 Luke Everett - Coach and Asset Manager

 Luke was taught how to play chess when he was six years old.
 Learning about pins and forks from an Australian neighbor created an enduring fascination for the game.
 Unfortunately, "real life" interfered with Luke's chess ambition for decades and he only started playing in tournaments after immigrating to the USA in 1996.
 Luke joined Silver Knights after seeing how much his daughter enjoyed the after-school programs and tournament training clubs.

 Sid Schwartz - Coach